nico2sh/materialish-progress/README.md

 * 1.3 Added a prefix to the attributes to avoid collisions, new callback called when the progress changes in the determinate wheel.
 * 1.4 Improved callback, now receives a value which is rounded to two decimals
 * 1.5 Callback is called with a value of -1.0f in the indeterminate wheel every time the animation cycle finishes, updated Gradle and support libraries
+* 1.7 Animations are disabled when the system preferences have disabled animations

 License
 -------